bluesky/tiled/docs/source/reference/design-documents/specification.md

 # Draft Specification

+_This design of Tiled has evolved past this document, but it retained for reference._

 There are four user-facing objects in the system:

 * **Reader** -- extracts the metadata, structure, and (tiled) data from some